 Solution 1: Run a few hot wash cycles on your diapers.

 - Rinse clean diaper inserts in hot water (not too hot – just enough for you to be able to dip your hand in comfortably)

 - Do not use any detergent while rinsing the diapers in hot water.

 - Run the hot washes till there are no suds in the water while rinsing.

 Solution 2: If this does not work, then do a bleach rinse

 - Soak clean diapers in a bleach solution (5 ml / 5 ltr) for 15-20 minutes.

 - Rinse off the bleach thoroughly, preferably in hot water

 - Use regular liquid bleach for this purpose.

-If the reusable cloth diapers are not smelling clean after washing, then you may need to increase the amount of detergent you are using since your diapers are not getting clean enough.
+If the reusable cloth diapers for babies are not smelling clean after washing, then you may need to increase the amount of detergent you are using since your diapers are not getting clean enough.
 You can include your pocket diaper shells in the bleach rinse to remove any elements, such as creams clinging onto it.
 Cover Diaper shells do not need the bleach rinse since there is no chance of any detergent build-up.